Zeeshankhurasani/Project-one/README.md

         }
 	}
 ```
-printList is used to prints content of double linked list.
+`printList` is used to prints content of double linked list.

 ________________________________________________

-HOW TO RUN CODE
+How to Run Code
 ----------------------
 To run this program: follow these steps:

-Once you downloaded the eclipse and Jdk and Jre installed on machine
+Once you downloaded the `eclipse` and `Jdk` and Jre installed on machine
 Start Eclipse:
  Create a new Java Project.
  <pre><code>File->New->Project and Select "Java" in the category list.